poppinss/indicative-rules/docs/validations/date/date.md

 category: date
 ---

-Ensures the field under validation is a valid date.
-The value can be a date object or a valid date string.
+Enforces the field value to be a valid date.
+The rule will cast the `string` values to a Javascript date object.

-Returns false when value is not a string or date.

 [casts]
- [from label="string"]
- [to label="date"]
+  [label from="string", to="date"]
 [/casts]

 Following is the list of formats that passes validations